open-telemetry/opentelemetry-ebpf-profiler/README.md

 > [!NOTE]
 >
 > Please be aware that we currently won't accept 3rd party PRs because this repository
-> is potentially temporary.
+> is temporary.
 We are waiting for the decision of the OpenTelemetry technical
 > commitee on the donation of this repository.
 >
 > In case ithe donation gets accepted, this repository will move to the [GitHub open-telemetry organization](https://github.com/open-telemetry),